Ronny199/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script adding execution permission to all subdirectories in current directory for owner, group and users
+script changing the group owner to school for the hello-file